CHOPPING BOARD CARE INSTRUCTIONS

 Gilly’s Chopping Board Oil – I find this small bottle of food-grade oil is best for maintaining wooden chopping boards, spoons, spatulas and any other wooden kitchen utensils.
 It has a nice fresh orange aroma and has rave reviews.

-Purchase your very own bottle here in My Shop, for a bargain price, only $5 postage for a limited time.
+Purchase your very own bottles here in My Shop, for a bargain price, only $10.60 postage no matter how many you get.

 • I use Livos Countertop Oil on the wood to seal it when I make them, that’s the best hardwax oil I’ve ever tried and it’s fully natural, unlike others that have poisons & drying agents even though they claim to be all natural.